sweatylobster/grow/README.md

 # grow
-For an arithmetically-guided grow operation.
+To specify the controlling elements of any grow operation.

 # Elements a cannabis plant requires in its soil